gfauredev/titsh/README.md

 - _Tracking_ entirely inside internal database
 - YAML or TOML front-matter
-- Identified only by their paths, relative to the single _Item Repository_
+- Identified only by their paths, relative to the single _item repository_
-- Marked as “Lost” if file or (_Parameters_) row not found / (re)moved
+- Marked as “Lost” if file or _parameters_ not found / (re)moved
-  - _User_ can update “lost” _Items’_ path or row ID, or definitively remove
+  - _User_ can update “lost” _items’_ path or _parameters_, or definitively
+    remove
-  - Progress _Tracking_ data is never deleted without explicit _user_ action
+  - Progress _tracking_ data is never deleted without explicit _user_ action
   - Prompt to relink or remove when it should be reviewed

 ```markdown